Built from Broken book cover

 Scott H. Hogan, Built from Broken: A Science-Based Guide to Healing Painful Joints, Preventing Injuries, and Rebuilding Your Body (Salt Wrap: 2021), 348 pp. ISBN: 1735728500; 978-1735728506

-Built from Broken: A Science-Based Guide to Healing Painful Joints, Preventing Injuries, and Rebuilding Your Body makes several bold statements about how to work your way out of pain and to better health.
+Built from Broken: A Science-Based Guide to Healing Painful Joints, Preventing Injuries, and Rebuilding Your Body [paid link] makes several bold statements about how to work your way out of pain and to better health.
 The subtitle claims that the program is “science-based,” and body geeks will be thrilled over the number of studies that inform this book.

 This Built from Broken review shows why it’s an outstanding introduction to key concepts and recent research in the benefits of resistance training.
 You don’t have to know a thing about weight training or movement science to get a lot out of this book; all concepts are clearly explained, and sources are provided for additional information.